Top 3 Historic Bull Market Drivers

 The megatrends are set to accelerate in a big way.
 You can see some evidence of this.
 In my weekend reading I saw that electric vehicles represent 2.3% of all cars sold.
 I know you think 2.3% is nothing, but it was less than zero.
 Even 10 years ago it was nothing and now it’s in the hundred thousand cars per month.

 It’s growing at a rate where it looks like it will be a large part of the base of cars pretty quickly.
-The key factor is something related to what Hudson was bringing up.
+The key factor is something related to what we were bringing up.
 The cost of making the batteries is in steep decline.
 We don’t have a law yet assigned to it because the rate is somewhere irregular.

 However, it’s in steep decline and a company like Tesla can pass those savings on to you.
 That’s quite different than General Motors or Ford where they are continuing to increase prices.
 In fact, in my reading I read this amazing thing that Chevy is going to bring out the first $100,000 truck.